pkncoder/GradeCalculators/README.md

 # GradeCalculators
-This is a grade calculator for (currently) Percent to GPA grades, to Percent to Letter grades!
+This is a grade calculator for (currently) Percent to GPA grades, to Percent to GPA!